-- § "active customers" for a specified period are to a customer account that made at least one purchase during the specified period; - § "ADSs" are to our American depositary shares, each of which represents ordinary shares; - "average sales per order" for a period are to the GMV divided by the total orders for such period; - § "China" or the "PRC" is to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan; - "GMV" for a given period is to the total value of all orders of products and services, excluding the value of whole car sales, placed on our online platform and in our offline experience centers for such period, regardless of whether the products are delivered or returned or whether the services are cancelled: - "one-year customer retention rate" for a given year is to the percentage rate calculated from dividing the number of active customers of the preceding year who make purchases on our online platform or in our offline experience centers in the given year by the number of active customers of the preceding year; - Fregistered members as of a specified date are to any consumer who has registered and created an account on our platform; - § "repeat customers" for a given year are to any customer who had purchased products or services from us at least twice in such year;
+- In the specified period are to a customer account that made at least one purchase during the specified period; - [§] "ADSs" are to our American depositary shares, two of which represent one Class A ordinary share; - [§] "average sales per order" for a period are to the GMV divided by the total orders for such period; - [§] "China" or the "PRC" is to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan; - [§] "ordinary shares" prior to the completion of this offering are to our ordinary shares, par value US\$0.001 per share, and upon and after the completion of this offering are to our Class A and Class B ordinary shares, par value US\$0.001 per share; - [§] "GMV" for a given period is to the total value of all orders of products and services, excluding the value of whole car sales, placed on our online platform and in our offline experience centers for such period, regardless of whether the products are delivered or returned or whether the services are cancelled; - § "one-year customer retention rate" for a given year is to the percentage rate calculated from dividing the number of active customers of the preceding year who make purchases on our online platform or in our offline experience centers in the given year by the number of active customers of the preceding year;

-- § "RMB" and "Renminbi" are to the legal currency of China; and - § "Secoo," "we," "us," "our company" and "our" are to Secoo Holding Limited, its subsidiaries and its consolidated variable interest entities; - SKUs" for a given period are to stock keeping units offered on our online platform and in our offline experience centers.
-The number of SKUs does not represent the number of distinct products offered on our online platform and in our offline experience centers: - Total orders" for a given period are to the total number of orders of products and services, excluding the number of whole car sales, placed on our online platform and in our offline experience centers for such period, regardless of whether the products are delivered or returned or whether the services are cancelled; and - § "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States.
+- [§] "registered members" as of a specified date are to any consumer who has registered and created an account on our platform; - § "repeat customers" for a given year are to any customer who had purchased products or services from us at least twice in such year; - § "RMB" and "Renminbi" are to the legal currency of China; and - Secoo," "we," "us," "our company" and "our" are to Secoo Holding Limited, its subsidiaries and its consolidated variable interest entities; - SKUs" for a given period are to stock keeping units offered on our online platform and in our offline experience centers.
+The number of SKUs does not represent the number of distinct products offered on our online platform and in our offline experience centers; - [§] "Total orders" for a given period are to the total number of orders of products and services, excluding the number of whole car sales, placed on our online platform and in our offline experience centers for such period, regardless of whether the products are delivered or returned or whether the services are cancelled; and - [§] "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States.